16 Best note-taking apps for 2024

 Roam is a unique note-taking app built around graphs (an interesting name given to the document) containing unlimited pages inside that can be connected through bi-directional links.

 Roam helps jot down important information on the go, and the best part is that this information is, in turn, extensively local and can be found and filtered with a few quick steps.
-It offers great perks such as real-time multi-user collaboration, developer API, and some amazing third-party integrations.
+It offers great perks such as real-time collaboration multi-user, developer API, and some amazing third-party integrations.

 It helps people save and store information in the form of index cards. this is what makes Roam research different from, say, Evernote, Google Docs, and Notion since it has more of a card approach than a notebook one.